top of page

 2. Points To Remember While Setting Your Goals.

-• Address to diverse but be content-specific.
+• Cater to diverse audiences while remaining content-specific.

-• Employ technology for intuitiveness.
+• Utilize technology to enhance intuitiveness.

 3. Gather Your Team.